 >>> Join Hanoi Old Quarter FREE Walking Tour with local students to explore The Old City Gate and other historic destination!

 O Quan Chuong consists of two floors and is built as a watch-tower a typical architecture of the Nguyen Dynasty.
 The first floor has three doors, the main door is in the center, high and wide 3m, two side doors are on both sides, about 1.65m wide, 2.5m high.
 Special point is that all three doors are designed in a dome style.
 The second floor is the observation space.

 The gate survives through the flow of time thanks to its firm structure and design

 The main entrance of the gate faces east toward the Red River.
-A small steel (inscribed column) was erected in 1882 and includes an inscribed order prohibiting soldiers from causing harm to civilians.
+Small steel (inscribed column) was erected in 1882 and includes an inscribed order prohibiting soldiers from causing harm to civilians.